 Part of the reason is that products themselves have become more complicated.
 Surveys show that 92% of product designers have seen their output become more complicated over the last five years.
 Companies are either racing to outdo each other in terms of the appealing technological marvels they can provide (witness the rise of the foldable smartphone, for example), or they're creating increasingly diverse product lines to satisfy increasingly fragmented customer preferences.

 To expand on an example, one of the first foldable smartphones failed because customers removed what they thought was a protective film, only to find that they'd broken a critical component of the screen.
-One of the first things you do with a new phone is to remove the packaging, but taking this instinctual action caused users to ruin their new purchase before they even got a chance to use it—and there was no way they could have known not to do this.
+One of the first things you do with a new phone is to remove the packaging, but taking this instinctual action caused users to ruin their new purchase before they even got the chance to use it—and there was no way they could have known not to do this.
 It's a textbook case of bad UX design.

 Good UX design promises the reverse.
 No matter how complex you happen to make your design, good information architecture will allow your users to access its best features organically, providing a satisfying user experience even if your customers don't read the manual.